IsabelleRaj/TMDB-Movies-Data-Exploration/README.md

 ## Data Source
 The data was downloaded from [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), though it was originally sourced from the TMDB website, using their [official API](https://developer.themoviedb.org/docs/getting-started).

-*Ensure you have the dataset downloaded and placed in the appropriate directory*
+*Ensure you have the dataset downloaded and placed in the appropriate directory.*

 ## Acknowledgments
 This project was written by me [(@IsabelleRaj)](https://github.com/IsabelleRaj), as part of the Digital Futures Academy.